Perle Systems Application Note

 The stakes are high to maintain both availability and performance of the healthcare providers network, regardless of how widely dispersed the network infrastructure is.
 Generally, it is becoming harder to find technical expertise with the necessary skills and resources to administer such systems.The issue becomes how to expand the capabilities of network management personnel within the healthcare provider to better maintain the variety of network infrastructures presently being deployed, and to minimize and possibly avoid network downtime and performance loss.

 How does Out-of-Band Management solve these challenges?

 When a Network Administrator needs to monitor, manage, troubleshoot, or re-boot critical IT assets, they will generally access the devices directly over an Ethernet network.
 However, when 24/7 uptime is expected this single point of access is not enough.
-Given that the network administrator is generally off-site, or simply in a different building, they need a secure way to remotely access the USB or RS232 console management port of every device on the network.
+Given that the network administrator is generally off-site, or simply in a different building, they need a secure way to remotely access the USB, RS232, or Ethernet console management port of every device on the network.
 This is accomplished via a secure dedicated alternate access method into the IT network infrastructure.

 Console Servers also maximize system administrators' productivity.
 A single interface provides them with simultaneous connectivity to multiple appliances and system consoles from any location.
 Most Console Servers offer Port Buffers of varying sizes to ensure data from the attached devices is not lost.
 Without Port Buffers, any data sent from a device, while an administrator is not attached, is lost.
 With Port Buffers this data is captured and can be viewed later to aid in problem diagnosis.